Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Experiments

+In the following experiments, we investigate the effectiveness of our RL-based agent and cost-customized mapper.
+We keep the same experiment environments and test cases above.

-\subsection{Effectiveness of Logic Synthesis Agent}
+\subsubsection{Effectiveness of Logic Synthesis Agent}

-To investigate the effectiveness of the RL agent, we conduct an ablation study by introducing another agent that randomly selects logic synthesis operations for $T=10$ times (noted as w/o RL).
-The original setting with RL agent is noted as w/ RL.
-We test these two settings using the above $5$ industrial LEC cases and summarized the results in Table~\ref{TAB:ABS_RL}.
+To investigate the effectiveness of the RL agent, we conduct an ablation study by introducing another agent that randomly selects LS operations for $T=10$ times (noted as w/o RL).
+The original setting with RL agent is noted as Ours.
+We test these two settings and summarized the results in Figure~\ref{fig:abs}.

-According to these results, we observe that although the agent with a random policy is capable of employing logic synthesis operations to simplify the circuit, it still falls short in terms of achieving optimal solving time reduction.
-Specifically, the average overall runtime ($\mathcal{T}{all}$) for the w/o RL setting is $53.98$s, which is about $2.45$x longer than that for w/ RL setting ($\mathcal{T}_{all}$=$15.63$ on average).
+We observe that although the agent with a random policy is capable of employing LS operations to simplify the circuit, it still falls short in terms of achieving optimal solving time reduction.
+To be specific, solving these 300 instances necessitates 7329,96 seconds for the w/o RL and $6454.02$ seconds for our w/ RL agent, marking a reduction of $11.95\%$.

-\subsection{Effectiveness of Cost-Customized Mapper}
+\subsubsection{Effectiveness of Cost-Customized Mapper}

 To showcase the effectiveness of our proposed cost-customized mapper, we replace our cost-customized mapper with a mapper with conventional cost metrics.
-We refer to the new setting as Conventional Mapper and our original setting as Our Mapper.
+We denote the new setting as C. Mapper and our original setting as Ours.
 It is worth noting that both settings utilize the same RL agent with same parameters, and thus, we disregard the agent runtime ($\mathcal{T}_{agent}$) in the reported results.
-The remaining results, including the transformation time and solving time, are presented in Table~\ref{TAB:ABS_Map}.

-First, there is a minor difference in the transformation time between two settings, suggesting that our cost-customized mapper does not increase the LUT mapping time.
-Second, the instances processed by the conventional mapper require $3.07$ seconds to solve on average, which is $60.73\%$ longer than the solving time of Our Mapper.
-We attribute this difference to the diverged optimization objectives in two mappers.
-The conventional mapper focuses on minimizing area and delay, while our cost-customized mapper directly targets the optimization of solving complexity.
-By prioritizing solving complexity reduction as the objective, our mapper achieves superior solving times compared to the conventional mapper.
+As shown in Figure~\ref{fig:abs}, the 300 instances processed by the conventional mapper take 9732.64 seconds to solve, which is 50.80\% longer than the solving time of Our Mapper.
+We attribute this difference to the divergent optimization objectives: the conventional mapper minimizes area and delay, while our cost-customized mapper targets solving complexity directly.